yangle293/FDRnet/README.md

-    -igl           File name of the input local FDRs file -ofn           File name of output, a .csv file -se            Seed gene names, 'all' for setting all the genes with local FDRs less than FDR bound as seeds OR a specified seed gene name (e.g. TP53) -bd            FDR bound, default 0.1
+    -igl           File name of the input local FDRs file -ofn           File name of output, a .csv file -se            Seed gene names, 'all' for setting all the genes with local FDRs less than FDR bound as seeds OR a specified seed gene name (e.g., TP53) -bd            FDR bound, default 0.1
     -al            Random-walk parameter, default 0.85
     -sz            Local graph size, default 400